-AS many as 20 identical Jaguar I-PACE race cars are set to line up on the grid on Saturday 15 December in Ad Diriyah, Saudi Arabia, for the first round of the new eTrophy global electric production car racing series.
+AS many as 20 identical Jaguar I-PACE race cars are set to line up on the grid on Saturday 15 December for the inaugural first round of the new eTrophy global electric production car racing series in Ad Diriyah, Saudi Arabia.

 Before that, teams will gather at Silverstone later this month to take delivery of their cars and conduct the first official pre-season tests for the Jaguar Racing series; locked in as the official support category for the ABB FIA Formula E Championship.